 Bulgaria Internet – information about the internet in all of Bulgaria, usage statistics, ISP’s and Bulgarian development and intensions.

-The ISOC, a non governmental organization, are currently involved in a quantity of projects related to promotion and usage of free and source software and has been actively involved in the Global Internet Policy Initiative (GIPI) and also contributed to formation of governmental IT-policy in a number of countries, besides Bulgaria.
+The ISOC, a nongovernmental organization, is currently involved in a number of projects related to promotion and usage of free and source software and has been actively involved in the Global Internet Policy Initiative (GIPI) and also contributed to the formation of governmental IT-policy in a number of countries, besides Bulgaria.

 They are also in charge of making statistics regarding Internet use and other related activities, and this is their report for 2005:

 - Internet users between the ages of fifteen and sixty-nine = 29%